-Philadelphia is a lucky place: Throughout the city’s neighborhoods and its surrounding area, hungry diners are never far from an Indian restaurant.
-While it’s much easier to find northern Indian food, like tikka masala and tandoori chicken, it’s also possible to dig into dishes from other regions of the country, including dosas and kati rolls.
-Plus, find crunchy, savory chaats and a few all-you-can-eat buffets.Read More
+Philadelphia is a lucky place — throughout the city’s neighborhoods and its surrounding area, hungry diners are never far from an Indian restaurant.
+While it’s much easier to find northern Indian food in Philly, like tikka masala and tandoori chicken, it’s also possible to dig into dishes from other regions of the country, including dosas and kati rolls.
+Plus, sample crunchy, savory chaats and a few all-you-can-eat buffets.Read More

 Where to Eat Indian Food in Philadelphia

 13 spots to fill up on chicken tikka, chaats, dosas, and more